Probabilistic QoS-aware Placement of VNF chains at the Edge: Conclusions and Future Work

+By leveraging \problog, \prototype permits specifying and solving the VNF chain placement problem while considering infrastructure variations, by assuming that probabilistic distributions describing the behaviour of computing nodes and infrastructure links are available. \ch{Since probabilistic logic programming is a natural extension of plain logic programming, it was straightforward to also consider dynamic infrastructure conditions by suitably extending (the input of) the Prolog version of} \prototype . \ch{Such an extension to account for dynamic settings would have required significantly more effort, if implemented by means of other paradigms.} It is worth noting that \prototype could also be used to quickly evaluate VNF placements computed by alternative placement algorithms with respect to the infrastructure variability, by calculating their probability of satisfying hardware and QoS requirements.
+In this work, we discussed and showcased the use of our prototype over a lifelike reference scenario, which we also used to assess and epitomise the performance of \prototype .

-For larger scenarios, we envision a hierarchical architecture of clusters of edge nodes (partitioned e.g. according to administration, application and/or geographical criteria) where orchestration features are run by one head node, and connected to a few Cloud nodes.
-We intend to elaborate further on this vision by running \prototype over a domain made by a few clusters of edge nodes and their associated cloud nodes.
+Naturally, being the considered problem NP-hard, the worst-case time complexity of our approach is exponential in the size of the input infrastructure.
+For larger scenarios, we thus envision a hierarchical architecture of clusters of edge nodes (partitioned, for instance, according to administration, application or geographical criteria) where orchestration features are run by one head node, and connected to a few Cloud nodes.
+We intend to elaborate further on this vision by running \prototype over a domain made by a few clusters of edge nodes and their associated Cloud nodes.
+However, the potential advantage of the probabilistic approach relies in the provisioning of solutions that are resilient to infrastructure variations over time.
+Our effort goes towards the direction of determining placements that are more likely to ensure high QoS-guarantees, security, and service reliability against dynamic infrastructure conditions, thus allowing amortising the cost of reasoning over an increased chain life time.

-Future work will be also devoted to improve the evaluation of the proposed approach through extensive testing in a simulation environment.
-The setting up of a small scale testbed is under way in our campus network and it will be used to perform tests using probabilistic distributions derived from real monitoring data.
+On direction for future work, we plan to comparatively evaluate our approach with state-of-the-art solutions that react to infrastructure changes by computing and executing costly VNF migrations or scaling actions (e.g., \cite{eramo2017approach,jia2018online}), using simulation as well as testbed environments.
+The setting up of a small-scale testbed is undergoing in our campus network and it will be used to perform tests using probabilistic distributions derived from real monitoring data \cite{fogmon}.